paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Emitter.cs - the observer pattern

-*Somebody* owns a ***Emitter*** and many other somebodies can register interest in the said emitter.
-All observers get told when anyone who has access to the emitter instance pulls the trigger.
-The second version ***Emitter&lt;T>*** that can pass an object between the emitter and all observers.
+A consumer creates an ***Emitter***.
+Many producers can register and send events.
+Observers get told when anyone who has access to the emitter instance pulls the trigger.
+The generic version can pass an object between the emitter and the observers.

 ```c#
 var emitter = new Emitter();